Clayoquot protests: Media and protest attention

 Through local, national, and international news coverage, the demonstrations in the Clayoquot Sound became recognized by the public as having the potential to make significant changes to environmental policy.
 The logging protests and blockades received worldwide mass media attention, creating national support for environmental movements facing British Columbia and fostering a strong advocacy for anti-logging campaigns.

 Mass media attention began by relaying highly controversial, and at times, violent coverage of the protest events, showcasing dramatic outcomes that would lead to higher viewing and readership rates.
 Reporters believed that this sort of coverage was necessary to bring attention to the cause (given the outcome of certain protests) and offered more appeal to a public that sought entertainment value in the media.
-Females were portrayed more often than men as being 'radical activists' and members of extremist groups, which encouraged the formation of social stigmas being attached to female protesters.
+Women were portrayed more often than men as being 'radical activists' and members of extremist groups, which encouraged the formation of social stigmas being attached to female protesters.
 The media's creation of stereotypes led to controversy surrounding the potential economic benefits for media outlets publishing sensational news.
 Accusations began to surround the mass media's use of language as being biased and one-sided when referring to relevant multi-stakeholder groups.

 Over time, the media began to detract attention from 'radical activists' towards reports on individuals who were indirectly involved in the protests.
 The opinions of 'mild activists' were covered more frequently over time due to their moderation.
 Considering the ongoing nature of the protests, a shift was made in the media in hopes of resolving the underlying issues surrounding Clayoquot Sound.
 News articles began to steer reports away from extremists who, in the past, were the focus of dramatic and uniquely portrayed events.
 Reporters indicated that they chose to interview more moderate groups and 'mild activists' because they were believed to offer more credible and sensible information.
 The drive to produce more reliable information surpassed the media's need to provide entertainment, which encouraged the public to understand the seriousness behind the issue taking place.

 Media attention began to focus on the perceived unfairness of the mass arrests after individuals joined in peaceful protests and blockades, violating a court injunction that forbid the occurrence of such events.
 News sources focused on activists as having encountered on-site aggression and intimidation, which eventually helped strengthen public support for non-violent actions.
 Eventually the media did not emphasize the significance of any few particular environmental leaders as central actors in the protection of Clayoquot Sound.
 Instead, protesters, environmental NGOs and local First Nations were portrayed together as being deeply committed to the effort of preserving Clayoquot Sound, becoming a symbol for international environmental efforts and awareness.
 These lobby groups, advocating for the boycott of large-scale logging corporations, successfully urged the public to join in and support the cause as activists themselves.